anttih/purescript-rx/README.md

     concat :: forall a.
 Observable a -> Observable a -> Observable a

+    debounce :: forall a.
+Number -> Observable a -> Observable a

     empty :: forall a.
 Observable a

     flatMap :: forall a b.
 Observable a -> (a -> Observable b) -> Observable b